Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

   Apple macOS 10.15.4 Catalina and later is also supported, if you install the
   3rd party Khronos open-source [MoltenVK](MoltenVK) "Vulkan on Metal" driver.
 However, this
-  support is very unreliable wrt. stimulus timing at least on macOS 10.15, due to
+  support is very unreliable wrt. stimulus timing at least on macOS 10/11, due to
-  severe bugs in Apple's macOS 10 Metal graphics api, which only Apple could fix.
+  severe bugs in Apple's macOS 10/11 Metal graphics api, which only Apple could fix.
   Performance is also miserable, achieving at most a framerate that is half the
   video refresh rate of the display monitor.
-The status on macOS 11 is unknown
+The status on macOS 12 is unknown
-  as of April 2021.
+  as of August 2021.
 Do not ask us for help in using this on macOS, don't trust it!

   At the moment 'UseVulkanDisplay' does not provide any advantages for standard
   visual stimulus display tasks, quite the contrary!
 The current implementation